 Department of Public Health

-School of Health and Human
+School of Health and Human Services

 Academic Year 2018-2019

 Welcome

 to the Master of Public Health Program

 at Southern Connecticut State University.

 We are delighted that you have decided to join the MPH program at Southern, and look forward to working with you over the course of your graduate studies in Public Health.
 The MPH program at Southern has a long history of providing a high quality education and for preparing students for leadership roles in Public Health practice.
 By selecting this program, you are joining an extensive network of alumni and supporters throughout New England.
 By the end of this program, you will have the skills, experience, and confidence needed to become an innovative and effective public health professional.